dhis2/dhis2-docs/src/developer/web-api/data-exchange.md

   }
   ```

-* In the **target** instance, navigate to the Data entry app, select org unit _Sierra Leone_, data set _Data exchange_ and period _January 2022_.
+* In the **target** instance, navigate to the *Data entry* app, select org unit _Sierra Leone_, data set _Data exchange_ and period _January 2022_.
 Observe that the exchanged data values are visible in the form.

-To summarize, in this example, event data records were aggregated using program indicators from facility level to national level, monthly data values.
+To summarize, in this example, event data records were aggregated from the facility level to the national level in the org unit hierarchy and from event data to monthly data values using program indicators.
 The data values were exchanged with a target DHIS 2 instance by using the `code` property to reference metadata.